Jacksonville Entry Requirements

 Prohibited Items

-- Certain wildlife and products made from endangered species - violates CITES and Endangered Species Act
+- Products made from endangered or protected species (ivory, certain reptile skins, coral, sea turtle products) under CITES and the Endangered Species Act

 Restricted Items